burwinliu/FamTree/public/data/README.md

     ]
 }
 ```
+Create an tentry within index.json, and add the json file name to the "validFamilies"
 ### Details of note
 * The name of the json file will determine the img folder (i.e., a.json -> img/a/* will contain contents).
 * Each line should have an image named "family_shot.png"